Latent Class Analysis

 Participants should have a good working knowledge of the principles and practice of multiple regression; familiarity with logistic regression is helpful.

 All examples and exercises will use SAS and the free add-on procedure PROC LCA developed by Dr. Lanza and her colleagues.
-No previous experience with SAS is required.
+Previous experience with SAS is highly desirable.
 Both basic and advanced features of PROC LCA will be covered.
-If you prefer Stata or Mplus, you can get equivalent program code for these packages on request.

 Note: PROC LCA does not function with the free University Edition of SAS.